 There is a whole library of Facebook emoticons if you wish to use them 🙂

 Measuring your success

 You can easily view your activity by clicking the insights link at the top of the page.

 Once in insights, you can drill down to get some really useful information.

 From the Facebook insight reports you will be able to see what works well and what doesn’t.

 If it works, keep doing it, simple!

-I am happy to provide all of this for free but it would be great if you could like my Facebook page!
+It would be great if you could like my Facebook page!